cloudflare/cloudflare-docs/content/fundamentals/setup/manage-members/scope.md

 # Role scopes

-Scopes are one of the 3 constituent parts of a policy that allows granting of access to users.
+Scopes are one of three constituent parts of a policy that allows granting of access to users.

-In order to allow for flexible combinations of access to users, we currently have two types of scopes (Account and Domain), with different sets of roles for each.
-We are interested in expanding this list of scopes.
+To allow for flexible combinations of access to users, Cloudflare currently has two types of scopes (Account and Domain), with different sets of roles for each.

 ---

-## Choosing the scope of roles
+## Choose the scope of roles

-Each Policy has a limitation of a single scope, but you can assign multiple policies to a given user.
+Each policy has a limitation of a single scope, but you can assign multiple policies to a given user.

-You choose the scope of a policy when you [add a member](/fundamentals/setup/manage-members/manage/).
+You can choose the scope of a policy when you [add a member](/fundamentals/setup/manage-members/manage/).

-### Account Scope
+### Account scope

 If you want the member to have a policy that applies across your account, use the following combination of fields.